Originate/exosphere/developers/developers.md

   provides a shared communication bus called _ExoCom_ for this application.
 * the communication bus can be extended to clients via the _ExoCom gateway_
-* Exosphere provides infrastructure services like full-stack deployment, analytics, and devops support for the application
+* the Exosphere framework provides infrastructure services like full-stack deployment, analytics, and devops support for the application